Pidyon Money Later Found to Be a Mistake

 Answer

-There is no problem with this, as the forgiveness of the giver is effective retroactively, so it turns out that the money was yours.
+There is no problem, since the father forgave the money, that forgiveness works retroactively, so it turns out the money was yours all along.

 Source